GamerSoft24/Software/Programs.md

 2 -> [7-Zip v23.01:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/7-Zip/v23.01) Version 23.01 of the 7-Zip file manager.
 Can unzip .zip, .rar and .7z formats.
 Use the 32-bit exe if your system is not x64 compatible.
 Latest version of 7-Zip for this repository

-3 -> [7-Zip v24.01(BETA):](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/7-Zip/v24.01beta) Version 24.01 of the 7-Zip file manager.
+3 -> [7-Zip v24.01beta:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/7-Zip/v24.01beta) Version 24.01 of the 7-Zip file manager.
 Can unzip .zip, .rar and .7z formats.
 Use the 32-bit exe if your system is not x64 compatible.
-Beta release might have compatability and stability issues
+Beta release might have compatibility and stability issues

-4 -> [7-Zip v4.57(OLD):](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/7-Zip/v4.57old/7z4.57.exe) Version 4.57 of the 7-Zip file manager.
+4 -> [7-Zip v4.57old:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/7-Zip/v4.57old/7z4.57.exe) Version 4.57 of the 7-Zip file manager.
 32-bit only.
 Works great for Windows 98.

 [**CrystalMark Software**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/CrystalMark)